-Study comprises four core modules, an intensive residential fieldwork component in which the knowledge acquired in those modules is put into practice, and a selection of options.
+Study comprises four core modules and a selection of options.
 An individual project is undertaken in an area of particular interest.
-Typical examples might include an investigation of estuarine flow processes; assessment of potential for re-use of treated effluent; or management of water resources in the UK and overseas.
+Typical examples might include analysis of novel treatment technologies; assessment of the potential for re-use of treated wastewater; or management of water resources in the UK and overseas.

 The tuition fee you have to pay depends on a number of factors including the kind of course you take, and whether you study full- or part-time.
 If you are studying part-time you will normally be charged on a pro rata basis depending on the number of modules you take.

 When costs such as health or criminal record checks, field trips or use of specialist materials are incurred as a mandatory requirement of the course they are included in your tuition fee.